 - GSPP does not have GRE cutoff scores; we look for baseline scores near the 50th percentile or higher.

-- GSPP expects an undergraduate grade point average (GPA) of around a 3.5.
+- GSPP looks for an undergraduate grade point average (GPA) of around a 3.5.

 - GSPP reviews each application in its entirety to determine all assets an applicant brings to the program.
 Please be sure to highlight your strengths if your GRE scores/GPA are lower than our baseline scores.